For Physicians — Telomeres and Telomerase Deficiency

 The clinical sensitivity and specificity for Flow-FISH telomere length analysis have been defined for the diagnosis of dyskeratosis congenita.
 Telomere biology disorders, an inherited genetic condition, is associated with Low (L) or Very Low (VL) leucocyte telomere length in several leucocyte subsets in the presence of specific symptoms and/or significant family history.
 No critical values have been defined outside this specific clinical application (telomere biology disorders) to date.
 However, research reports published in the scientific and medical literature point to other potentially clinically valuable applications (for which critical values have not been formally established).

 A guideline for the diagnosis and management of Dyskeratosis Congenita and Telomere Biology Disorders and edited by Drs.
-Sharon A. Savage and Elizabeth F.Cook can be found on the DC Outreach website.
+Sharon A. Savage and Elizabeth F.Cook can be found on the Team Telomere website.

 Bone Marrow Donors Screening

 Findings have indicated that telomere length shortens rapidly in patients immediately following hematopoietic stem cells transplantation.
 These findings suggest that it is important to identify donors with healthy telomere maintenance that are within the biologically tolerable range of the recipient.
 However, if hematopoietic stem cells from older telomere maintenance deficient donors are transplanted into younger patients, the telomeres may become too short resulting in cellular senescence and bone marrow failure.